-A higher education qualification similar to a foundation degree.
+An HE qualification similar to a foundation degree.
 Subjects are vocational and include engineering, business, and horticulture.
 HNCs generally take one year to compete, full-time, and are equivalent to one year of a bachelor's degree.

 Higher national diploma (HND)